 It's Time to Talk about Cannabis in Tofino

 After a century of prohibition, the pending legalization of recreational cannabis will be a significant societal change that requires forethought, attention and care to ensure a smooth implementation.
 Currently, it is only legal to purchase and consume cannabis with a medical prescription and by mail order from a licensed producer.
 Legalization will mean that all adults in BC over the age of 19 will be able to purchase certain cannabis products for their own use.
-The exact date of legalization has not yet been determined by the federal government.

 Many of the decisions surrounding cannabis legalization will be made by the provincial and federal governments.
 The District of Tofino is committed to making sure that this change happens in a way that respects the unique needs and values of our community.